ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 ## Footnotes

+[^authentication]: Authentication is the basis for securing data and content online.
+It enables a client and/or server to assert the ownership of a credential before allowing a user to access confidential information.
 [^scoped]: Scopes let you specify exactly what type of access you need.
 Scopes limit access for OAuth tokens.